 Featuring the music of Prince, Michael Jackson, Queen & Shabazz Palaces, ‘Ocean of Safety’ is also a technical masterclass in the fine art of video editing & subtle sound design.
 The film took 4 years to complete, beginning as a PhD thesis proposal before evolving organically over time into its present form.
 Film production began in earnest in 2010 & was wrapped in late 2014.

 ABOUT THE DIRECTOR:

 Yusuf Misdaq received an MA in Documentary Filmmaking by Practice, from Royal Holloway, University of London in 2007.
 During production of the ‘Ocean of Safety,’ Yusuf also worked as lead video editor for news organizations such as Democracy Now! in New York City & The Real News in Baltimore [See Bio for more info.]
 ‘Ocean of Safety’ is Misdaq’s second feature-length film.

 MORE ABOUT HOW IT’S SCREENED:

 It is being screened by invitation only in an exclusively offline, community-oriented, money-free approach that combines Yusuf’s backgrounds in performance, design, video/installation art & documentary film.
-A warm space is created and curated to facilitate and support the themes of the film.
-There are no copyright infringement issues surrounding this film, no money is made from it and its primary purpose is to build & bond disparate communities.
+A warm space, preferably apartment or home, is created and curated to facilitate and support the themes of the film.
+Strangers come together, sweets & tea are served, good manners abound.
+There are no copyright infringement issues surrounding this film, no money is made from it & its primary purpose is to build (& bond) disparate communities.
 You may expect candles, tea, intimacy, communal vibrations & a tone of general inspiration.